lapy.conformal

 Returns:

-Vertex coordinates as NumPy array of shape (n, 3) of the spherical conformal parameterization.
+Vertex coordinates of shape (n_vertices, 3) of the spherical conformal parameterization.

 Map points on a sphere to the complex plane using the stereographic projection.